 You now know more about the perplexing pellet predicament, but where do you actually buy them?
 Afterall, none of this matters if you cannot get them when you need them.
 If you are lucky you have a local store that sells one of the brands mentioned above.
 Definitely take the time to visit the web pages of these manufacturers and see what is available in your area.
 If you are not one of the fortunate grill owners who live near an Academy Sports, Dicks Sporting Goods, Rural King, etc there is a chance your local Wal-Mart, Lowes or Home Depot may carry a reputable brand.

 Take your outdoor cooking to the next level with the Camp Chef Pellet Grill and Smoker.
 Designed with the home griller in mind, built-in features simplify the process of smoking.
-The included digital temperature readout, the PG24 pellet smoker takes the guesswork out of your cooking process.
+The included digital temperature readout takes the guesswork out of the cooking process.
 An advanced digital temperature chip gives a more steady smoke and temperature, eliminating large temperature swings and giving a more consistent cooking temperature.
-The patented Ash Can Cleanout System makes clean up the easiest out there.
+Our patented Ash Can Cleanout System makes clean up the easiest out there.
 The Pellet Grill and Smoker features range from innovative digital smoker controls to dual temperature sensors.
 Discover the real secret of award winning BBQ cooks, low and slow smoking.